lllstepanovwork/lllstepanovwork/README.md

 <h3 align="left">Hi there!🙋‍♂️</h3>

 <p align="left">
 My name is Oleksii Stepanov, a Unity Developer currently based in Poland.
-This GitHub profile contains a collection of my Unity clone projects, created to practice gameplay mechanics, explore different systems, and improve my skills as a Unity 3D Developer.
+This GitHub profile contains a collection of my Unity projects, created to practice gameplay mechanics, explore different systems, and improve my skills as a Unity 3D Developer.
 </p>

 <h3 align="left">Personal projects:</h3>